cmars/ssh-import-id/README.md

 The script should accept the identity username for the service it connects to, and output lines in the same format as an ~/.ssh/authorized\_keys file.

-If you do develop such a service, I recommend that you connect to the service with SSL/TLS, and require a valid certificate and matching hostname.
+If you do develop such a handler, I recommend that you connect to the service with SSL/TLS, and require a valid certificate and matching hostname.
 Use Requests.get(url, verify=True), for example.

 Credits
 -------

-This project is a port of the original ssh-import-id written by Dustin Kirkland and Scott Moser.
+This project is based on ssh-import-id by Dustin Kirkland and Scott Moser.